 The EU's General Data Protection Regulation (GDPR) is the most prominent of all the regulatory changes expected to occur this year.
-It is designed to replace existing local data protection laws, harmonising them across the continent.
+It is designed to replace existing local data protection laws in the EU, harmonizing them across the continent heatedly debating the potential consequences of the new privacy law for many months now and, with specific details still to be confirmed by the EU, speculation has been rife as to what impact the new law may have.

-It will redefine data protection laws for the digital age with the intention of empowering consumers to take more control of their personal data.5
+It will redefine data protection laws for the digital age with the intention of empowering consumers to take more control of their personal data.5 The online advertising industry has been